-According to LifeHappens.org, there are very few circumstances in which you will not find yourself needing life insurance.
-That even covers single individuals needing to fund final expenses and/or medical bills.
+There are few circumstances in which you will not find yourself needing life insurance, including single people needing to fund final expenses and/or medical bills.

 What Is Whole Life Insurance?

-While premiums will be more expensive than what you will generally find in the term alternative, the premiums do something else for you – they build over time.
-This will result, if left untouched, in a cash value that will add to the final value of the policy.
-Unlike some universal life policies which allow for limited equity investing, with whole life policies, these excess premiums are not invested in the stock market, but rather are invested at the insurance company provider’s discretion.
-This does mean that you will likely be hampered in regards to the return you will enjoy through a whole life policy, but you also get the benefit of having level terms for your life – assuming you hold the policy until passing.
+Excess whole life premiums are not invested in the stock market — rather, they are invested at the insurance company’s discretion.
+This does mean that you will likely be hampered in regards to the return you will enjoy through a whole life policy, but you also get the benefit of having level terms for your life, assuming you hold the policy until passing.

-In terms of purchasing whole life insurance, most will be better served by purchasing it at a younger age in order to secure lower premiums.
-They will still be higher than term insurance premiums, but will be able to lock in a lower premium rate.
-Those who do wait to purchase whole life insurance at a much older age are doing so in order to solidify the “burial coverage” that most refer to whole life insurance as.
+In terms of purchasing whole life insurance, most people will be better served by purchasing it at a younger age in order to secure lower premiums.
+The premiums will still be higher than with term insurance, but you’ll be able to lock in a lower premium rate.
+Those who do wait to purchase whole life insurance at a much older age are doing so in order to solidify the “burial coverage” that whole life insurance is sometimes referred to as.

 Universal life insurance, much like whole life, is coverage that is considered permanent in nature.
 You can also build up cash value in a universal life policy like you can a whole life policy.
-The similarities between the two basically stop there, as we begin to see unique features within their intricacies.
+The similarities between the two basically stop there.

 The biggest difference between whole life and universal life is how the premiums are handled and how the excess is managed.
-With universal life, you can make premiums payments at any time you wish and in any amount you wish – thus pointing to the flexibility they offer.
-This is why some will refer to universal policies as adjustable life insurance.
-The important point to remember though is that if you cease making premium payments or withdraw built up cash value it can impact your coverage amount leading up to needing to put more cash in or surrendering the policy, if taken to an extreme.
+With universal life, you can make premium payments at any time you wish and in any amount you wish – thus pointing to the flexibility it offers.
+This is why some refer to universal policies as adjustable life insurance.
+The important point to remember is that if you stop making premium payments or withdraw built-up cash value, this can impact your coverage amount, leading up to needing to put more cash in or even surrendering the policy.

 Who Should Buy Permanent Life Insurance?

-Whole and universal life insurance have earned a bad reputation over the years as many life insurance agents/companies sell these policies as something they shouldn’t be – an investment.
-Some of that criticism is well deserved and some of it it’s not.
-The key to remember is what your personal situation calls for.
+Whole and universal life insurance has earned a bad reputation over the years as many life insurance agents and companies sell these policies as something they shouldn’t be – an investment.
+Some of that criticism is well deserved and some of it isn’t.

 Why Life Insurance Is A Bad Investment

-Going back to the problem with permanent life coverage, the issue is when it’s sold as an investment.
-Having appropriate life insurance coverage is an essential part to proper retirement planning, however, it should by no means be viewed as an investment.
-This is due in large part because life insurance was never meant to be an investment, but something to enable you to provide for final needs and for your family members once you do pass.
-The problem comes into play when life insurance companies promote permanent life insurance as an investment and thus play on the naivety of those who’re uninformed about the various options presented with life insurance.
+Having adequate life insurance coverage is an essential part of retirement planning, but it should by no means be viewed as an investment.
+Life insurance was never meant to be an investment, but something to provide for final needs and for your family members once you do pass away.

 Beyond the misuse of the whole/universal life product, the other major problem behind using permanent life insurance as an investment is that you have no control over how the funds are invested.
-Yes, you can find a company that might fit alongside your general investment philosophies, but you still have little to no control over how the excess money is allocated and invested.
-While you can access the cash value, if in need, it comes with a cost.
-In the event of it being a whole life policy it generally means the lowering of your face value (or death benefit) of the policy.
+While you might find a company that fits alongside your general investment philosophies, you still have little to no control over how excess premiums are allocated and invested.
+Accessing cash value comes with a cost: the lowering of the face value (or death benefit) of the policy.

-In the event of trying to access cash values from a universal life policy, such an action could cause the cash values to go lower than the associated costs and thus harm the policy.
-That’s also not to mention the fact that any loans taken out against these policies, while tax deferred, do incur interest, which must be paid back.
+Accessing cash from a universal life policy could cause the cash value to go lower than the associated costs and thus harm the policy.
+Also, any loans taken out against these policies incur interest, which must be paid back.
 If you’re young that might not be a problem, but many in retirement aren’t seeking to pay back loans on things such as life insurance.